oracle/fmw-kubernetes/docs-source/content/oig/configure-design-console/using-the-design-console-with-nginx-non-ssl.md

    $ cd $WORKDIR/kubernetes/design-console-ingress
    ```

-   Edit `values.yaml` and ensure that `tls: SSL` is set.
-Change `domainUID:` and `secretName:` to match the values for your `<domain_uid>` and your SSL Kubernetes secret, for example:
+   Edit `values.yaml` and ensure that `tls: NONSSL`  and `domainUID: governancedomain` are set, for example:

    ```
    # Load balancer type.
 Supported values are: NGINX
    type: NGINX
    # Type of Configuration Supported Values are : NONSSL,SSL
    # tls: NONSSL
-   tls: SSL
+   tls: NONSSL
    # TLS secret name if the mode is SSL
-   secretName: governancedomain-tls-cert
+   secretName: dc-tls-cert

    # WLS domain as backend to the load balancer